Voices of Poverty

 Armed with her realization, Sheila began digging, asking questions and reaching out for help while serving her final sentence.
 “I started going to the library there and pulling books out about anxiety and depression.
 It’s hard when you’re in prison; you have to carry this personality like you’re down with everybody.
 But I knew in my heart what I was trying to do.
 I was so relieved the day I got out of there.”

 Sheila has spent the last two years since her release rebuilding her life.
-First, utilizing Catholic Charities’ Second Place East Homeless Shelter and then finding permanent housing through Catholic Charities’ Gateways Community Living Program.
-“I remember walking down the street and I kept calling Gateways, I kept calling Sharon, to show her I had motivation and that I wanted to change my life.
+First, utilizing Catholic Charities’ Second Place East Homeless Shelter and then finding permanent housing through Catholic Charities’ Community Living Program.
+“I remember walking down the street and I kept calling Sharon (Case Manager), to show her I had motivation and that I wanted to change my life.
 Sharon said, ‘we’re going to have a meeting and there’s no opening yet.’
 So, I said a prayer.
 It was probably two hours later, she called me back and she said ‘you’re accepted.’
 And I remember standing there and saying ‘thank you, God.’”

 Now stably housed, Sheila’s made amazing strides from her sobriety to her relationship with her children.
 She has been off Public Assistance for over a year, she continues to work through her PTSD and has sought and won joint custody of her youngest son, who will be ten years old very soon.
 “He’s just my little guy,” Sheila says brightly and smiles warmly.
 “I teach him a lot of things, he teaches me stuff too.
 I love him, I love him so much.”
 Sheila hopes to rebuild her relationships with her older children who are now teens and adults.
 “We’re not as close as I hoped we would be, but I’m hoping over time.”
 Sheila doesn’t look at the challenges she is facing with self-pity, she understands that it is her responsibility to make it right.
 “The way I look at it, that’s my consequence for the things that I have done, because I wasn’t a nice person in my addiction.
 I didn’t care.
 I didn’t care if I took from a child’s mouth because the obsession was so strong.
 And I just wanted to get high.”